Gabriel Dumont Institue

 Apply online now!

-The Affinity Credit Union Scholarship is open to full-time students in the Saskatchewan Urban Native Teachers Education Program (SUNTEP).
-Applicatnts must be Métis residents of Saskatchean who demonstrate leadership, high academic achievment, financial need and community involvement.
-At least one scholarship from each of the Saskatoo, Prince Albert and Regina programs will receive this award.
+Purpose: The Affinity Credit Union Scholarship is open to full-time students in the Saskatchewan Urban Native Teachers Education Program (SUNTEP).
+At least one scholarship from each of the Saskatoon, Prince Albert, and Regina programs will receive this award.

 Apply online now!